 If you have no knowledge of selling a house in bad shape, consulting with a real estate agent would be a good idea.
 The selling prices of similar houses in your area would be familiar to an experienced realtor.
 As a result, they will help you set your property at a realistic asking price.
 A good agent will also tell you what changes you should make to make your home attractive.
 They will also refer you to reputable contractors with whom you can work.

 A licensed real estate agent can get your property added to the MLS property listing when it comes to listing.
 This will provide you with exposure to a wide pool of potential buyers.

 When an offer is made by a prospective buyer, the agent can negotiate on your behalf and make sure you get a fair deal.

-It is, however, not straightforward to find a real estate agent to sell a house in bad condition.
-Until you perform the recommended repairs and renovations, most agents may fail to list it.
+However, finding a real estate agent to sell a house in bad condition is not straightforward.
+Until you perform the recommended repairs and renovations, most agents may fail to list them.
 And a real estate agent’s fee is typically around 6 percent of the selling price of your house.